This call is for Visual Artists living and/or working in

 ● clear benefits to the artist(s) practice

 This project is supported by the Arts Council Ireland Visual Arts, Arts Grant Award, Donegal County Council, and Celebrate NL.
-The AIR is made possible through partnerships with Artlink (IRE), Crux (NL) and O’Brien Farm (NL).
+The AIR is made possible through partnerships with Artlink (ROI), Crux (NL) and O’Brien Farm (NL).

-International Atlantic Artist Exchange to Ireland
+International Atlantic Residency Exchange to Ireland Application Form 2026

 Important Information